Martiviezz21/Milestone-PJ-1/README.md

 On the gallery.html I have change the section element with a div as suggested from W3C Marckup Validator.

+## Fixed Bugs

+The Favicon was not showing up and I fix the problem y changing the file name.

 ## Deployment
 I used GitHub to deploy this website.
 The steps to deploy it are the following:
 1. GitHub Repository